 In this talk, primarily dedicated to the area of our thinking processes (‘lower’ spiritual realm), we will look at the functions of the intellectual part of the soul (mental processes) and how it is affected by our everyday activities.
 Our thinking occurs in the so-called intellectual part of our soul, which can be understood as a kind of “stage” where the beings of thoughts can “appear and act”.

 The intellectual part of the soul can receive thought content and is receptive to a higher perception.
 A correctly formed research question activates a connection between the intellectual mind and spiritual insight, but to obtain a clear answer from the spiritual worlds, we have to provide a ‘state of mind without content’, i.e. a so-called ‘empty mind’ devoid of thoughts, wishes, images, bias, and preconceptions.
 Achievement of the empty mind is an essential step in our inner development and a core requirement for spiritual science research.

 WORKSHOP – Levels of thinking and Empty mind

 In this workshop, we will work with practical exercises to deepen the topics addressed in the talk.
 We will explore the following aspects:

 - How do we experience a difference between the activity of thinking and the content of this thinking?

-- Why for most of us an observation of our own thinking during the process of thinking is hard and can even be described as an ‘exceptional state’?
+- Why, for most of us, an observation of our thinking during the process of thinking is challenging and can even be described as an ‘exceptional state’?

-We will also research the question of how we can develop the ability to think nothing, and will practise and research how to achieve a state of mind that has no content.
-Finally, will also be explored the phenomenon and requirements of a lawful research question.
+We will also research how we can develop the ability to think nothing and will practise and research how to achieve a state of mind that has no content.